 Why You'll Love It

-It's easy enough to make vegan buttercream frosting with plant-based butter, but sometimes you want a healthier alternative made from more wholesome ingredients.
+It's easy to make luscious dairy-free frosting with vegan butter, but sometimes you want a healthier alternative—one made from wholesome ingredients that still tastes amazing and satisfies your sweet tooth.

-Cashew frosting is an option, and there are plenty of recipes online.
-But as my regular readers know, I LOVE the challenge of creating something totally different... because I want you to have more vegan options than ever!
+Cashew frosting is one option, and there are plenty of recipes for it online.
+But as my regular readers know, I just LOVE the challenge of creating something totally different—because I want you to have more vegan options than ever!

-So I found myself wondering whether blanched almond flour might work as a base for a rich and decadent vegan frosting without butter.
+Since cashew frosting is a thing, I found myself wondering whether blanched almond flour might also work as a base for a rich and decadent vegan frosting without butter.
 And it turns out the answer is YES!

 Bonus!

-Thanks to the almonds AND lack of dairy, this frosting contains 6 grams of protein, 3 grams of fiber, and only 1 gram of saturated fat per ¼ cup serving.
-Traditional buttercream can't say that!
+This dairy-free frosting contains 6 grams of protein, 3 grams of fiber, and only 1 gram of saturated fat per ¼ cup serving!

-With this recipe you can create a basic frosting that has a hint of vanilla-almond flavor, or include the optional lemon juice and lactic acid for a wonderfully tangy homemade vegan cream cheese frosting!
+With this recipe you can create a basic dairy-free frosting that has a hint of vanilla-almond flavor, or include the optional lemon juice and lactic acid powder for a wonderfully tangy vegan cream cheese frosting!

 I've been so busy testing this and the carrot cake recipe that inspired it, that I haven't had a chance yet to try other flavors (I'm in a rush to get these posted before Easter).
 But I'm sure you can incorporate different flavor extracts, powders, fruit purees, or food coloring for endless possibilities!

-Though the ingredients are fairly simple, there are some limitations to note.
+The ingredients are fairly simple, but there are some limitations to note.
 So be sure to review this section as well as the Substitutions below.

-I learned all of this the hard way, during way too many rounds of recipe testing!
-And I want to help you save time and costly ingredients so that your first batch is perfect!
+I learned all of this the hard way, during many rounds of recipe testing.
+I want to help you save time and costly ingredients so that your first batch is perfect!

 - blanched almond flour - This type of almond flour does not contain almond skins and is ideal for the recipe.
 You can also use a blend of cashews and almond flour, if preferred.
 Currently I'm using the Nature's Eats blanched almond flour, but any good quality brand is fine.